mdnabeelmn10/TDS_Project2_23f1001173/README.md

 1. **AuthenticationError**:

-   - Ensure the `AI_PROXY` environment variable is set with a valid API key.
+   - Ensure the `AIPROXY_TOKEN` environment variable is set with a valid API key.

 2. **Rate Limits (HTTP 429)**: